 Editorial Guidelines: We are a free online resource for anyone interested in learning more about loans.
 Our goal is to be an objective, third-party resource for everything loan related.
 We update our site regularly, and all content is reviewed by experts.

 Ramos, 56, pleaded not guilty to the misdemeanor charges.
 The criminal complaint states that Ramos gave personal loans to 14 people between May 2009 and December 2010.
 Each of the loans were issued with a loan agreement and an interest rate that was in excess of 10 percent, which is the maximum allowed by California law.

-Certain businesses are permitted to set their own interest rates above 10 percent, as credit card holders know all too well, but the practice of loan sharking occurs when an unlicensed individual lends money for personal, family or household purposes over an established legal rate.
+Certain businesses are permitted to set their own interest rates above 10 percent, as credit card holders know all too well.
+The practice of loan sharking occurs when an unlicensed individual lends money for personal, family or household purposes over an established legal rate.
 Despite the stereotypical movie associations, this does not always involve violence or more illegal activities.

 Each one of Ramos’ misdemeanor charges will be tried, and each carries that potential one-year jail sentence.

 Reports have not mentioned Ramos being associated with any form of violence, but Goldsmith is still urging anybody who may have been a victim of Ramos’ high interest personal loans to contact the City Attorney’s Consumer Help Line at (619) 533-5600.

 What Should You Know before Entering a Loan Agreement?

 The average consumer doesn’t necessarily know the full financial laws and regulations in their state, and this is okay.
 If you have any questions about popular services in your area, though, never be afraid to look it up.
 You can save yourself a lot in repayment amounts and hassle if you ask the right questions.

 Unfortunately, those who are most desperate for financial assistance often fall victim to the worst scams.
 Financial fraud is not always associated with unsecured, short-term loan, but it’s often more talked about.